-These services include but are not limited to access to public resource computers and/or computer labs for the public to use in job search activities; in-person and virtual workshops are available for in job search and job preparation that lead to a Career Ready Certification; soft skills on line training; and other career and job preparation oriented activities.
-During the assessment WFSCB utilizes two popular tools for WIOA participants, CASAS, and TABE.
+These services include but are not limited to access to public resource computers and/or computer labs for the public to use in job search activities; in-person and virtual workshops are available for job search and job preparation.-During the assessment WFSCB utilizes two popular tools for WIOA participants, CASAS, and TABE.
 Though CASAS is the assessment tool most utilized for WIOA participants and surrounding community partners, WFSCB is constantly open to find the best assessment tool for our customers and our team.
 In addition to utilizing CASAS for WIOA Youth Participants, WFSCB offers Career Coach as an added assessment to help guide the youth.
-For individuals that are interested in pursuing a post-secondary education certificate or degree in a targeted occupation, skills' training is available for those that gualify.
-Both Eligible participants adults and dislocated workers may participate in short or long-term training to obtain a skills training credential.
-While in training, participants may gualify for support services such as: childcare assistance, transportation allowances, assistance for books and school supplies, etc. Upon completion of training, participants will have access to job placement services and activities that will help individuals find and retain employment.
+For individuals that are interested in pursuing a post-secondary education certificate or degree in a targeted occupation, skills' training is available for those that qualify.
+Eligible participants may participate in short or long-term training to obtain a skills training credential.
+While in training, participants may qualify for support services such as: childcare assistance, transportation allowances, assistance for books and school supplies, etc. Upon completion of training, participants will have access to job placement services and activities that will help individuals find and retain employment.
 All participants in search of work will be required to register in WorkinTexas.com.
 For those individuals that are considered job ready but have limited or no job experience, access to on-the-job training, customized training, or work experience programs may offer immediate transition into unsubsidized employment.